2ez4ai/2ez4ai.github.io/_posts/2020-10-07-linear_regression-ml02.md

 As we mentioned before, error is inevitable in practice, otherwise there is no need to do such approximation.

-## 3.1 Maximum likelihood estimation
+## 3.1 Maximum Likelihood Estimation

 We now use Gaussian distribution to reflect such noise as $\varepsilon\sim\mathcal{N}(0,\sigma^2)$.
 With the definition in section 1, we need to find the $w$ subject to